MicrosoftDocs/win32/desktop-src/shell/how-to-employ-the-verb-selection-model.md

 ---
-Description: Registry values must be set for verbs to handle situations where a user can select a single item, multiple items, or a selection from an item.
+description: Registry values must be set for verbs to handle situations where a user can select a single item, multiple items, or a selection from an item.
 A verb requires separate registry values for each of these three situations that the verb supports. ms.assetid: B6D4C879-3E52-4010-9B2E-3BCD81BB6C93
 title: How to Employ the Verb Selection Model ms.topic: article